wlonk/arcadia/arcadia.md

 ### A spell to bring the dead back to a semblance of life

+Components:

+  * under a new moon
+  * at a crossroads
+  * spit in the mouth of the corpse
+  * let the blood of a black goat over the corpse
+  * two accomplices

+Outcomes:

+  * They return, but they are missing something important.
+The GM will tell you what.
+  * They return, but they crave something unnatural, unsavory, or unbecoming.
+    The GM will tell you what.
+  * They return, but at the cost of another.
+The GM will name another NPC whose dies mysteriously that very night.
+  * They return, but one person sees them for the corpse they were.
+The GM will tell you who.

+Limitations:

+Those who have crossed back from the undiscover'd country are once again alive, and subject to all the hazards of that state.
+If you wish to keep a corpse from being raised, the expedient is a simple one: burn it.

 ### A spell to strengthen man or beast

 ### A spell to change a man's appearance

+Components:

+Outcomes:

+  * The change unsettles all who look upon you.
+How?
+  * Your disguise does not fool everyone.
+The GM will choose an NPC who can see through the transformation.
+  * The transformation will unravel at the next sunrise or sunset.
+  * You fall prey to the curse of Narcissus.
+Your new form is infinitely more pleasing to you and your vanity.

 ### A spell to enter dreams